Skip to main content

 • Booking horizon: 60 days

-High-end specialist (balayage, extensions, lashes, med-spa)
+High-end specialist (balayage, extensions, lashes, med-spa, clinic)

 • Cancellation: 48 h, 50% fee